OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-16.md

 On the sixth day, they are to prepare what they bring in, and it will be twice as much as they gather on the other days.”

 ## Exodus 16:6
-So Moses and Aaron said to all the Israelites, “In the evening, you will know that it was the Lord who brought you out of Egypt,
+So Moses and Aaron informed all the Israelites, “In the evening, you will realize that it was the Lord who brought you out of Egypt,

 ## Exodus 16:7
 and in the morning, you will see the glory of the Lord, for He has heard your complaints against Him.
 Who are we, that you should grumble against us?”